Chapter 12 Agency Expense Collection

 Accuracy Identify whether the expense is an actual cost or an estimated cost Actual, Estimated

-Amount The total amount of the expense, assumed to be in Provider country currency positive integer or decimal number
+Amount* The total numeric value of the expense, assumed to be in Provider country currency positive integer or decimal number without the currency sign.

 Notes Provide any additional notes necessary to describe the expense any plain text string containing numbers, letters, and/or symbols